Learn more about our Book with Confidence and Travel Updates.

 As we sail on to Aswan this evening, we’ll don traditional galabiyas for a fun party on board.
 Dressed like an Egyptian, you’ll be ready to dance like an Egyptian, too!
 A vibrant show with lively music will set the mood for a festive night like no other.
 This evening’s sailing will be a treat, as well — Aswan is one of Upper Egypt’s most beautiful locations, with its views of the West Bank tombs lit up in the evenings and the sails of traditional feluccas drifting along Nile waters.

-Discover Aswan’s treasures: the Aswan High Dam, the Temple of Philae, and the Granite Quarries
+Discover Aswan’s treasures: the Aswan High Dam and Temple of Philae

 After breakfast we begin exploring some of Aswan’s most prominent sites.
 First, visit the Aswan High Dam, built across the Nile in 1970 with Soviet funding that created the Lake Nasser reservoir.
 While there, your Adventure Leader will describe some of the significant effects of the project.
 Though it tamed the destructive flooding of the Nile, it also necessitated the relocation of several important archaeological treasures and the displacement of entire communities.